Created & Curated by Librarians

 Social Justice Reading Lists

-We hope these selections serve to educate and encourage a dialogue—with readers of all ages—on topics of social justice.
-January’s topic is Human Rights.
+We hope these selections serve to educate and encourage a dialogue—with readers of all ages—on topics of social justice and diverse books.
+February’s topic is Black History Month.

 Librarians share quick video reviews of books you can enjoy right now from our Digital Branch.